monsoonmaelstrom/book2/book2.md

 ### 38 - Crucify

-I’ve finally finished eating.
+I finally finish eating.
 I had three full plates of food and I think it may have been a mistake.
 My stomach feels like it’s going to burst, and I’m not sure but I think it’s possible I only had that last plate to delay the inevitable.

 “Can we get onto the roof?”
 I ask.
-I want to know because kicking everyone else out so I can have this conversation seems wrong.
+I want to know because kicking everyone else out so I can have this conversation in private seems wrong.
 But I definitely don’t want to have it in front of everyone.

-“Yes,” Giorgi confirms, and for some reason I get the impression that he may have specifically checked for me.
+“Yes,” Giorgi confirms, and for some reason I get the impression that he may have specifically checked for me, before I even woke up.

-“Great,” I sigh in a tone that is anything but.
+“Great,” I sigh, in a tone that is anything but.
 “Giorgi, Davy, I want to talk to you on the roof. *Only* Giorgi and Davy,” I specify before Liam and Alex can invite themselves along.

 “Hazel,” Giorgi says softly.
 “Alex and Liam should come.”